Fraternalilab/POPSlegacy/README.md

 The latex documentation is completed by executing 'make pdf' in the 'doc/latex' directory, which creates 'refman.ps' and 'refman.pdf'.

+* The examples in 'tests' run by the 'make check' invocation are as follows:
+- 5lff (test1 series): A peptide structure with 7 residues in one chain.
+- 1f3r (test2 series): An antibody-peptide complex with one HETATM residue.
+- 1aki (test3 series): The GROMOS trajectory of a small molecule.

 ## Usage
 ### Command Line Parameters